masagrator/ReverseNX-Tool/README.md

 # How to use cheats

 Cheats loaded by Atmosphere when game is booting are crashing OS.
-To avoid it I added to ReverseNX-Tool function for renaming cheats folders in Atmosphere/titles.
+To avoid it I added to ReverseNX-Tool function for renaming cheats folders in Atmosphere/titles and in Atmosphere/contents.

 If you want to use ReverseNX with cheats, You need to go in this order: